BehnooshNasri/project_three/README.md

 ## Limitations

 One of the biggest limitations of this data analysis is the lack of data for all jurisdictions in Canada.
 There are no data for Manitoba, Newfoundland and Labrador and Quebec.
-The lack of data for Quebect is understandable as Quebec has its own unique judicial system.

 Another limitation on this data is the fact that the data does not provide further details on the jurisdiction of "Canada".
 It does not clarify if the data is for the federal court system civil cases (Federal Court, Federal Court of Appeal, Tax Court), or is the data actually an aggregate of all the provinces.